About Us

 Meet Lisbet Chiriboga, M.S.
 Ed., Our TeachKind Senior Program Manager

 Hello!
-I’m Lisbet Chiriboga, PETA’s TeachKind senior program manager.
-I work remotely near PETA’s headquarters in Norfolk, Virginia, the Sam Simon Center.
+I’m Lisbet Chiriboga, TeachKind’s Senior Program Manager.
+I work remotely from New York.
 Before joining PETA, I was a teacher in New York City for 12 years.
 I hold teaching licenses in Teaching English to Speakers of Other Languages (TESOL) for kindergarten through 12th grade and in elementary education for pre-kindergarten through sixth grade, with an additional Bilingual Extension Certificate.
 I have served on the Executive Board of the United Federation of Teachers’ Humane Education Committee for almost twenty years.
 I was also one of the original founders of Humane Education Advocates Reaching Teachers (HEART).

 Read More